-It features Makers Mark Bourbon and mixes in Mathilde Peach Liqueur, which is a really nice choice.
+It features a smooth, premium bourbon and mixes in a high-quality peach liqueur.
 But, before you can add the liquor, you need to muddle the mint and peach in true julep fashion.
 Finish it off with peach bitters and a very peachy julep is yours to enjoy!

 Gather the ingredients.